Thomas-Flitcroft/Support-Ticket_KPIs/README.md

 The PowerBi report is used by the Client Support team to monitor and track monthly KPIs on ticket requests from users.
 It also allows the team to view live ticket statistics and quickly search for client specific information.

+Note: As I am unable to use the real data from my firm, I have used Python to generate a 'realistic' set of fake data to use in the report.
 ![demonstration](Demo/demo.gif)